eldss/metronome-cli/README.md

 The harmonic metronome works with beat dropping as well.

-The above example plays the same chord for every beat, but you can also define a chord progression (planned):
+The above example plays the same chord for every beat, but you can also define a chord progression:

 ```sh
 metronome \